Snowgan/MyDiary/README.md

 # MyDiary
 MyDiary is an iOS app to write and save diary.
-Using Swift language. you may lock all your diary with a personal pattern.
+Using Swift language.
+You may lock all your diary with a personal pattern.
 Now the version is 1.0.

 ## Screen Snap